Sidney Herbert, 1st Baron Herbert of Lea: Death and memorials

 Herbert died from Bright's disease shortly after leaving government office, on 2 August 1861.
 He is buried in the churchyard at Wilton, rebuilt by his father in neo-Romanesque style, with inside the church a marble monumental effigy of him beside Elizabeth, his wife (who, however, was buried at St Joseph's Missionary College, Mill Hill, where she was a notable patron).

 His statue by Foley was placed in front of the War Office in Pall Mall, London, and subsequently, following that building's demolition, placed next to A. G. Walker's statue of Florence Nightingale in Waterloo Place, adjacent to the Crimean Monument.

-Another statue to him was erected in Victoria Park, Salisbury, Wiltshire.
+Another statue to him stands in Victoria Park, Salisbury, Wiltshire.
 There is also a memorial to him on Inchkeith island in the Firth of Forth, which commemorates his advocacy for fortifying the island.

 Herbert Sound in the Antarctic and Pembroke, Ontario in Canada are named after Sidney Herbert.
 In New Zealand, the highest peak on Banks Peninsula was named Mount Herbert by the chief surveyor of the Canterbury Association, Joseph Thomas, in 1849.
-The Otago surveyor's office renamed the town of Wanaka to Pembroke in 1863.
+The Otago surveyor's office renamed the town of Wānaka to Pembroke in 1863.